-CSIRO has developed a way to give communities a direct voice into companies that operate alongside them.
+CSIRO has developed a way to give communities an opportunity to express their thoughts and experiences to companies that operate alongside them.
 Our approach enables a dynamic interaction between company and community that aims to increase understanding on all sides, build trust, and strengthen relationships.
 It builds upon knowledge gained from Australian and global communities through thousands of CSIRO research hours over the past decade.